jwilleke/ArduinoHA-examples/docs/Devices/Arduino IO Expansion Shield.md

 ### SERVO_PWR (5~12V)

-The power supply of the digital pin is connected to SERVO_PWR, and SERVO_PWR supplies 5~12V.
+The Independent Servo Power input of the digital pin is connected to SERVO_PWR, and SERVO_PWR supplies 5~12V.
 After the servo power input interface is powered.

-> SERVO_PWR will only power the D0 to D13 digital pin, but not the board.
+> SERVO_PWR will __only power the D0 to D13 digital pins__, but not the board.

 This allow more current to be supplied to the D0 to D13 digital pins when xexcessive use for motors etc.